sasq64/csdbspider/README.md

 ## csdbspider

-Tool do collect, download, convert and name C64 releases from CSDb
+Tool to collect, download, convert and name C64 releases from CSDb

 ### Requirements